 - Plasmapheresis (plasma exchange or PE)

-ACTH (brand name, Acthar® Gel) is also approved by the FDA to treat MS relapses and has been used as an alternative to corticosteroids for more than 30 years.
+ACTH (brand name, Acthar® Gel) is approved by the FDA to treat MS relapses and has been used as an alternative to corticosteroids for more than 30 years.
 This may be helpful for individuals who are not able to tolerate the side effects of steroids, who have found that previous treatments were not effective, or who may have difficulty getting timely medical support for IV infusions.
 Studies suggest that the effectiveness of ACTH is similar to corticosteroids.

 ACTH contains a highly purified form of the hormone adrenocorticotropin in gelatin.
 It is given once daily for two-to-three weeks and is injected either into the muscle or under the skin.
 The ACTH is then absorbed slowly into the bloodstream.
 ACTH works differently than corticosteroids by helping the body to produce its own natural steroid hormones that reduce inflammation and aid in recovery.